 Where to Eat in Luxurious Kyoto

-As of 2020, Kyoto has 8 3-star restaurants, which is the highest ranking Michelin gives restaurants, 22 2-star restaurants, and 78 restaurants with one star, giving Kyoto a total of 108 restaurants with a Michelin star rating for excellence.
+As of 2020, Kyoto has 8 3-Michelin star restaurants, which is the highest ranking Michelin gives restaurants, 22 2-star restaurants, and 78 restaurants with one star, giving Kyoto a total of 108 restaurants with a Michelin star rating for excellence.
 We didn’t have a single bad meal in all of Kyoto, so it’s easy to see why so many resultants have earned such high international regard on the culinary scene.
 As this is a Kyoto Luxury Travel Guide, I will be focusing on fine dining establishments in the city.

 Kyoto is famous for its kaiseki dining, which uses seasonal ingredients, prepared artistically and served on small, lacquered trays.
 These dishes and the food on them are generally very brightly colored, and served in multiple courses.
 The first course typically contains miso soup, as well as 3-5 very small dishes, that act as an appetizer.
 Subsequent courses may include rice, fish, seasonal vegetables, pickled or preserved foods, and mild desserts that aren’t overly sweet.